 These headphones do not have any latency since they are wired.

 The ATH-M60x are the first on-ear headphones in the ATH-M line up.
 They have a well-balanced sound for critical listening, although they will not sound quite as good as the ATH-M50x.
 They have a decently well made and compact on-ear design, and a cool looking build quality that some will prefer over the slightly bland look of the older ATH-M models.
 They're also decently comfortable for an on-ear and built well enough to withstand most use cases.
 Unfortunately, they will not be the ideal option for sports or outdoor use since they're not the most stable headphones, are wired and do not block a lot of noise.
 They also do not fold into a more compact format, which would have made them a lot more portable, when combined with their on-ear design.
+See our recommendations for the best on-ear headphones and the best noise cancelling headphones.

 The Audio-Technica ATH-M50x are a better-sounding headphone overall than the the ATH-M60x.
 The M50x have a slightly more durable build quality and more comfortable over-ear fit.
 They also sound a bit better balanced with warmer sounding mid-range and more bass than the M60x.
 However, the M60x are a bit more compact with a modern on-ear look that some will prefer when compared to the M50x.
 They're also a bit more lightweight and better sounding than most on-ear designs.